Do Go On - 127 - Escape From Colditz Castle

 Yeah.

-So, with all that, he was in there for hours.
+He was in there for hours.

-people trying to run away.
+to check for people trying to run away.

 Makes sense.

-and after lying still for a few hours,
+And after lying still for a few hours,

-then it was quiet, he simply got out,
+and it was quiet, he simply got out,

-dusted himself off and walked to the train station.
+Dusted himself off and walked to the train station.

 Must be some goose feathers in here.